 Two new videos up!
 Watch below and if you are in space where you can’t watch, the transcripts are available as well.

+I’ve had countless financial therapy clients who are making BANK on paper, but are still living paycheck-to-paycheck.
 If you are technically making good money or you've been getting raises but you still feel like you're having a hard time figuring out where that money goes or feeling like you have a hard time making ends meet, you might be falling victim to something called lifestyle creep.

 You feel like you're saving and spending more money in a way that feels good to you easy I want you to First plan it out.
 Write down or put this on your phone.
 What would your dream be if you had a bit more money?
 Ask yourself, “What would I do if i had an extra 2 or 5 or 10 thousand dollars land in my lap?”
 Would you upgrade your house or take a vacation?
 So once you get that raise or bonus, go back to that dream and see if your raise can fund it.
 Even better if there is money leftover afterward!
 You can throw that towards saving or investing in your retirement.
 So this is how you mindfully, intentionally plan to save and spend your money so you don’t fall victim to lifestyle creep.